-BugSplat supports collection of both electron.crashReporter and node.js crash reports.
-CrashReporter crashes are created via Breakpad and BugSplat requires symbol files in order to calculate the call stack.
+BugSplat supports collection of both electron.crashReporter (native) and node.js crash reports.
+CrashReporter crashes are generated via Breakpad and BugSplat requires symbol files in order to calculate the call stack.

 BugSplat can be configured to automatically locate Electron symbol files.
 If your app is packaged with electron-builder or similar you will need to upload application specific symbol files in order to see full native callstacks.
 All symbol files must be uploaded to BugSplat via symupload.
 More information about uploading symbol files to BugSplat can be found here.